ibm-cloud-docs/storage-scale/scale-cem.md

 {:step: data-tutorial-type='step'}
 {:table: .aria-labeledby="caption"}

-# Integrate Scale with CES and enable LDAP fot NFS on Scale nodes
+# Integrate Scale with CES and enable LDAP for NFS on Scale nodes
 {: #scale-cem-intro}

-You can integrate Scale with CES services and enable LDAP based authentication for NFS services on CES Scale Nodes.
+You can integrate Scale with CES services and enable LDAP-based authentication for NFS services on CES Scale Nodes.
 The information includes assumptions, a step-by-step guide, and detailed explanations for each configuration.
-By utilizing LDAP-based authentication with an external LDAP server, organizations can enhance security and centralize user management for NFS shares and configuration steps to enable LDAP-based authentication and provides instructions for setting up an OpenLDAP server on a Linux system.
+By utilizing LDAP-based authentication with an external LDAP server, organizations can enhance security and centralize user management for NFS shares and configuration steps.
+This enables the LDAP-based authentication and provide instructions for setting up an OpenLDAP server on a Linux system.

 ## Step 1 - Configuration for OpenLDAP Server setup
 {: #configure-ldap-server}

-Ensure that the LDAP server is properly configured with the required schemas installed to handle authentication and ID mapping requests.
+Ensure that the LDAP server is properly configured with the required schemas that are installed to handle authentication and ID-mapping requests.
 If SMB data access is required, the LDAP schema must be extended to store additional attributes such as SID and password hash.

 ### Configuring an OpenLDAP Server
 {: #configure-openldap-server}

-OpenLDAP is an open-source implementation of the Lightweight Directory Access Protocol (LDAP) that can be used to store and manage information about users, groups, and other objects in a network.
+OpenLDAP is an open source implementation of the Lightweight Directory Access Protocol (LDAP) that can be used to store and manage information about users, groups, and other objects in a network.
 This document provides step-by-step instructions for configuring an OpenLDAP server on a Linux system.

 ### Before you begin - OpenLDAP Server
 {: #beforeyoubegin-openldap}